Biscayne National Park: Settlement and pre-park use

 Carl G. Fisher, who was responsible for much of the development of Miami Beach, bought Adams Key, once known as Cocolobo Key, in 1916 and built the Cocolobo Cay Club in 1922.
 The two-story club building had ten guest rooms, a dining room, and a separate recreation lodge.
 Patrons included Warren G. Harding, Albert Fall, T. Coleman du Pont, Harvey Firestone, Jack Dempsey, Charles F. Kettering, Will Rogers and Frank Seiberling.
 Israel Jones' sons Lancelot and Arthur dropped out of the lime-growing business after competition from Mexican limes made their business less profitable, and after a series of devastating hurricanes in 1938 they became full-time fishing guides at the Cocolobo Club.
 The club had declined with the crash of 1929 which cost Fisher his fortune, but was revived by Garfield Wood in 1934.
 Among the Joneses' clients was avid fisherman Herbert Hoover and his family.
 The Joneses also provided the club with fish, lobster and crabs.
 Arthur and Lancelot Jones were the second largest landowners and the only permanent residents of the lower Biscayne Bay keys during the 1960s.
 Wood sold the Cocolobo Cay Club to a group of investors led by Miami banker Bebe Rebozo in 1954, who renamed it the Coco Lobo Fishing Club.
-Clients guided by the Joneses included then-senators John F. Kennedy, Lyndon Johnson, Richard Nixon, Herman Talmadge and George Smathers through the 1940s and 1950s.
+Clients guided by the Joneses through the 1940s and 1950s included then-senators John F. Kennedy, Lyndon Johnson, Richard Nixon, Herman Talmadge, and George Smathers.

 During the Cold War the future park area was a training ground for Cuban exiles training for missions in Fidel Castro's Cuba.
 Elliott Key in particular was used by the Central Intelligence Agency as a training area in the early 1960s in preparation for Bay of Pigs invasion.
 The largest facility was Ledbury Lodge, the only hotel ever built on the key.
 As late as 1988 a group of Cuban exiles were arrested when they tried to use the key for a mock landing.
 Farther north, exiled Venezuelan president Marcos Pérez Jiménez kept a house on Soldier Key until he was extradited in 1963.